Thou god see'st me

 The Sunderland engraver who made five Prepare to meet thy god transfer plates (Sunderland plate 1-5) engraved counterpart 'Thou Gods' with the trumpeting angel and verse.
 He made plates for Scott (plate 1), Newbottle (plate 3) and Moore (plate 4), but does not appear to have engraved a pair to plates 2 or 5.

-As with the 'Prepares', the 'Thou God' verse was used likely by Maling from c1817, and by Dixon, Austin & Co from 1818.
-Click on the Maling plaques and Dixon plaques pages to see examples from these ownerships, which are outside the scope of this page.
+Click on the Maling plaques and Dixon plaques pages to see early examples from these ownerships, which are outside the scope of this page.

 The earliest plaques tend to be circular (though Maling also made small rectangular versions), and often the text is hand painted.
 Cornfoot, Colville and Co, 1828–1832, made a transferred version with the verse in floral wreath.
 Unlike the corresponding 'Prepare', there is no trumpeting angel or verse at the top.